WLGK (FM)

 WLGK (94.7 FM) is a non-commercial, listener-supported radio station licensed to New Albany, Indiana, and serving the Louisville metropolitan area.
-It is simulcast with 105.5 WLVK Fort Knox, Kentucky.
-They are owned by the Word Media Group and they air a worship music format known as "The Sound."
+WLGK is owned by the Word Media Group, and airs a worship music format known as "The Sound".
+It is simulcast with 105.5 WLVK in Fort Knox, Kentucky.

 WLGK has an effective radiated power (ERP) of 3,300 watts.
 The transmitter is on Corydon Pike in Maplewood, Indiana, near Indiana State Road 62.